sjustice-2581/skills-github-pages/index.md

----
-title: Steve's GitHub pages
+# Steve's GitHub pages
----

-#About
+## About

-This is a space to tinker with GitHub
+- This is a space to tinker with GitHub

-#Notes
+## Notes

-This is an example of a note
+- This is an example of a note